spring-cloud/spring-cloud-kubernetes/README.md

 All of the features described above will work equally fine regardless of whether our application is running inside Kubernetes or not.
 This is really helpful for development and troubleshooting.
 From a development point of view, this is really helpful as you can start your Spring Boot application and debug one of the modules part of this project.
-It is not required to deploy it in Kubernetes as the code of the project relies on the [Fabric8 Kubernetes Java client]() which uses `http` protocol to communicate with the Kubernetes Api Server.
+It is not required to deploy it in Kubernetes as the code of the project relies on the [Fabric8 Kubernetes Java client](https://github.com/fabric8io/kubernetes-client) which is a fluent DSL able to communicate using `http` protocol to the REST Api of Kubernetes Server.

 ### Kubernetes Profile Autoconfiguration